werlleyg/agile-content-frontend-test/README.md

 - [ ] [Tests] Tests for use cases
 - [x] Pipeline to publish to vercel

+## ⚙ Installation

+-   1. Clone and set up this repository [Mid Dev Test](https://github.com/werlleyg/agile-content-frontend-test)
+-   2. Run `npm i` or `yarn` in the project folder on your computer
+-   3. Run `npm run dev` or `yarn dev`
+-   4. Your project is already running 🔭

 <br/>

 Developed by [Werlley Ponte](https://linkedin.com/in/werlleyg)